Miscellaneous Real Statistics Capabilities

 For example, suppose that the first row of range A1:B3 contains the values “A”, “B” and “C” and the second row contains the values 5, 10, 20, then the output from Array2String(A1:B3) is the string “{A,B,C;5,10,20}”.

-Commas are used to separate columns and semi-colons are used to separate rows.
+We use commas to separate columns and semi-colons to separate rows.
 The output string is enclosed in curly brackets.

 FirstNonNum

-The FirstNonNum(R1, ntype) function also takes an optional second argument which further specifies the type of error checking to be done. ntype can take any of the values shown in Figure 1 (including any of the acceptable values). ntype = “numeric” is the default.
+The FirstNonNum(R1, ntype) function also takes an optional second argument which further specifies the type of error checking to be done. ntype can take any of the values shown in Figure 1 (including any of the acceptable values).
+The default is ntype = “numeric”.

 ntype equivalent values What R1 must contain to return “None”